 There are a number of things you should factor in when choosing a dog.
 How much weight you give each item is dependent on you and your circumstances, but these are all things to consider.
 Picking the right dog for your family can be an incredibly rewarding experience.

 Dogs’ average lifespans vary, depending on the size, breed, and individual dog, but with luck, your furry companion will live for ten or more years.
 Maybe you’re thinking of getting a puppy for your 12-year old to teach your son responsibility.
 Your son does a great job caring for his dog.
 But what happens when he goes off to college and isn’t able to keep a dog at his dorm?
 Will you be willing to continue to care for the dog?
 A dog is a lifetime commitment.

 Dogs cost money.

 Although you may initially get your dog from your neighbor who’s giving away free puppies, there will still be costs involved.
 Your dog will need food and toys.
 You will likely get him at least one bed, a couple of bowls (one for food and one for water), and maybe a crate.
 You may also want to get him a dog sweater or coat for colder weather.

-You may want to get him a doghouse if he spends time in the backyard.
-You may need to install a fence or repair or replace your existing fence.
-He’ll also need a collar (several as he grows) and probably several leashes, since as he grows and gets stronger, you’ll want a sturdier lead for walks and outings.
+Also, you may want to get him a doghouse if he spends time in the backyard.
+As a result, you may need to install a fence or repair or replace your existing fence.
+He’ll also need a collar (several as he grows) and probably several leashes since as he grows and gets stronger, you’ll want a sturdier lead for walks and outings.

 He will need shots and regular exams from the veterinarian.
 The costs vary with you and your dog’s needs, and most are not astronomical, but they can add up over time.
 You may also factor in the costs of medical insurance for your dog.
 If your dog is injured or becomes ill, you could be facing some significant bills.